unkyulee/micro-journal/micro-journal-rev-4-esp32/readme.md

 # Step 2.
 ESP32

-I have used devkit that has 38 pins.
-You can use other types of ESP32 boards.
-It is built based on GPIO interactions only, so shouldn't be a problem if you use other ESP32 board such as S2 or S3.
-Make sure that they have sufficient GPIO pins available.
+I utilized a devkit with 38 pins for this project, but other ESP32 boards can also be used.
+As long as the board supports GPIO interactions, like the S2 or S3 variants, compatibility shouldn't be an issue.
+Just ensure that the selected board has a sufficient number of GPIO pins available for the project's requirements.

 ## Pin out